-This course aims to understand the current state of "Japan" from various perspectives based on the humanities and social sciences.

-"Japan" used to be known as a country with advanced high-tech industries.
-In recent years, it has grown rapidly as a country that attracts many foreign tourists worldwide, and the number of foreign residents has also increased.
+This course aims to understand the current state of "Japan" from different angles through the lens of the humanities and social sciences.
+"Japan" used to be known as a country with advanced high-tech and manufacturing industries.
+In recent years, it has grown rapidly as a country that attracts many tourists from around the world, and the number of foreign residents has also increased.
+It seems that Japan's situation is at a turning point.

-In this course, the current situation of "Japan" will be approached from five perspectives: education, art & culture, business, tourism, and society.
-The themes of each class are as follows (subject to change):
+In this course, the current situation of "Japan" will be approached from five perspectives: education, society, culture, business and tourism.
+The themes of each class will be as follows (subject to change):